ntampellini/TSCoDe/docs/operators_keywords.rst

 -  **CONFS** - Override the maximum number of conformers to be used for the embed of each molecule (default is 1000).
 Syntax: ``CONFS=10000``

+-  **CRESTNCI** - mtd>/mtd_search> runs: passes the "--nci" argument to CREST, running it in non-covalent interaction mode, *i.e.* applying a wall potential to prevent unconstrained non-covalent complexes to evaporate during the metadynamics.

 -  **DEBUG** - Outputs more intermediate files and information in general.
    Structural adjustments, distance refining and similar processes will output ASE ".traj" trajectory files.
 It will also produce